 Note: We are still reviewing quality applications for the next start date.
 There are several on campus and online start options each semester for M.Ed. and certificate programs.
 Please contact your admission counselor to discuss which start option will work best for you.

 Ready to apply?
 Please submit the following:

 - Official transcripts demonstrating completion of a Baccalaureate degree from a regionally-accredited college or university*.
 You may submit the Transcript Release Form to allow Concordia University to request official transcripts on your behalf or you may submit them yourself.
 Transcripts must be received in a sealed envelope to be considered official.

 - Two confidential letters of recommendation, dated within six months of applying.
-(IAL and CAL applicants only need to submit one letter of recommendation.) **
+(Pre-AL and Pro-AL applicants only need to submit one letter of recommendation from your current supervisor.) **

 - The TSPC-required Personal Character Questionnaire.